shawn-sandy/fp-kit/first-paint/www/_coverpage.md

       <div role="gridcell">
         <h4>Modular</h4>
         <p>
-          Grag the entire library, only the parts you need and extend to your liking.
+          Grab the entire library, only the parts you need and extend to your liking.
         </p>
       </div>
     </div>